 Splashtop’s solutions are designed to offer a balance between robust security and ease of use, ensuring that remote users can efficiently manage systems while still benefiting from UAC’s protection.
 This allows businesses to maintain a high level of security while minimizing the friction that can occur when UAC prompts interrupt workflows.

-Get Started with Splashtop for Secure Remote Access
+Get Started with Splashtop for Secure Remote Access - Try it for Free Today

 If you're looking for a remote access solution that offers both security and ease of use, Splashtop is the ideal choice.
 With Splashtop, you can securely manage UAC prompts and other administrative tasks remotely, all while benefiting from advanced security features such as multi-factor authentication, device verification, and session encryption.